The KPI Institute Partners with ECCP, HURIS for an Online Forum on Developing Business Strategies

 The event, titled “The Making of Successful Enterprises in a Volatile Business Environment,” was held on August 12, 2021, and featured speakers who are consultants and experts in human resources and performance management.

 Among them was Cristina Mihailoaie, The KPI Institute’s Business Unit Coordinator of Research Programs.
 She discussed how performance measurement systems and practices changed during the pandemic.
-Companies shifted their attention to financial KPIs (Key Performance Indicators) that look into cash flow management, profitability, and cost management in an attempt to rescue their business.
+She explained that companies shifted their attention to financial KPIs (Key Performance Indicators) that look into cash flow management, profitability, and cost management in an attempt to rescue their business.
 Investment plans were halted and financial strategies changed.
-Employee productivity took a different turn, with most corporations adapting to 100% remote work or hybrid systems.
+She added that employee productivity took a different turn, with most corporations adapting to 100% remote work or hybrid systems.

 Another point emphasized during the online forum is the importance of performance measurement in organizations.
 It was concluded that the most effective tool to put everyone on the same page is to use clear objectives, initiatives, and KPIs even if they are short-term oriented.
 As organizations respond to tight deadlines, they need real-time data and fast, relevant tools to assess and report performance levels.